Housing Navigation Center

-There will be three opportunities for the public to attend community outreach workshops where staff will provide information about Fremont's temporary Housing Navigation Center, answer questions, and receive feedback regarding the two potential sites.
+There were three opportunities for the public to attend community outreach workshops where staff provided information about Fremont's temporary Housing Navigation Center, answered questions, and received feedback regarding the two potential sites considered by City Council.

 Workshop Order of Events

-All workshops will follow the same order of events:
+All workshops followed the same order of events:

 - Lobby activities